Easy Dutch Oven Pulled Chicken – Mexican Style!

 This shredded chicken recipe has a mild-ish heat level.
 If you like a good bit of heat and want to spice things up a bit, here’s how.
 My favorite way is to add an extra chipotle (or two) to the pot.
 Alternatively, a teaspoon of chili powder can also take this up a heat level.

-It’s then as simple as reheating the chicken alongside some steamed rice, sliced avocado, capsicum strips, sour cream, fresh chili, and a chopped salad of diced tomato, cucumber, corn, red onion, and cilantro with a squeeze of lime.
+Serve the pulled chicken over steamed rice with avocado, sour cream, lime wedges, and a chopped salad of tomato, cucumber, corn, and red onion.
 While these are the usual suspects in my Mexican rice bowls, I also mix it up depending on what is on hand.

 Here are some of my favorite additions…